-Pathnames containing a network specification are called UNC pathnames.
+Pathnames beginning with a network name are called UNC pathnames.
 (UNC means Universal Naming Convention, which means that only Microsoft uses it...)

 IMPORTANT: While most (but not all!) of Windows supports UNC pathnames, much of ArcGIS does not.
 They can trigger all kinds of misleadingly-reported errors.
 Don't use them!

 When working with ArcGIS, it's essential that you follow these rules when creating new files or folders:

 Breaking any of these rules will result in a file and/or folder name that may work just fine in Windows, but may be inaccessible to ArcGIS.
 When this happens, the ArcGIS error message won't give you the least clue what's going on...